Orange and red corrugated metal roofing panels against a blue sky

 • FALL FROM HEIGHT RESCUE: Call 000 immediately.
 Do NOT move injured person unless in immediate danger.
 If worker suspended in harness, initiate rescue within 15 minutes to prevent suspension trauma.
 Maintain communication with casualty.
 Keep warm and monitor breathing.

 • SUSPENDED WORKER RESCUE: Time critical - rescue must occur within 15 minutes.
 Use pre-planned rescue method (ladder rescue, rescue descent device).
-Once rescued, position casualty with legs bent to prevent orthostatic shock.
-Seek medical attention even if worker appears uninjured.
+Once rescued, place the worker in a flat / supine position (or recovery position if unconscious and breathing) per ANZCOR Guideline 9.1.5.
+Earlier advice to keep the rescued worker in a legs-bent / upright position to prevent orthostatic shock has been retracted as it lacks evidence and may be harmful.
+Seek medical attention even if the worker appears uninjured.

 • SEVERE CUT/LACERATION: Apply direct pressure with clean dressing.
 Elevate injured limb if possible.
 For arterial bleeding (bright red, spurting), apply tourniquet above wound and call 000 immediately.
 Note time of tourniquet application.